 Geraniums can be placed in a spot that gets partial shade, but this shouldn’t be for too long.
 Full sun is their overall preference, aside from the Ivy Geranium, which actually wants light shade.
 The best strategy is to find a window that is south-facing so that they can get lots of sunlight.
 Just remember that without it, you wouldn’t have those aromatic flowers.

 There’s no way that a small herb, such as Sweet Basil, would be able to withstand an area with lots of light, right?
 Wrong!
 Dominating most areas of India, Sweet Basil is a tropical forest habitant.
 Most members of Lamiaceae, or the Mint family, are extremely hardy!
-Sweet Basil, in particular has been cultivated for years due to their aromatic foliage.
+Sweet Basil, in particular, has been cultivated for years due to its aromatic foliage.
 So then, how much can they really handle?

 Anywhere from six to eight hours of direct light is what any Basil will need.